shaik1002/biggitlabbomb/doc/user/project/merge_requests/reviews/suggestions.md

 Reviewers can suggest code changes with a Markdown syntax in merge request diff threads.
-The merge request author (or other users with the appropriate role) can apply any or all suggestions from the GitLab UI.
+The merge request author (or other users with the appropriate role) can apply any or all of the suggestions from the GitLab UI.
 Applying suggestions adds a commit to the merge request, authored by the user who suggested the changes.

 ## Create suggestions